unabletodecide/tonespacy/README.md

 Once training completes, Run below cells to see the model in action.

 The current best_model F Score is 1 and is able to accurately predict all test data and random phrases in jupyter notebook.

+# You may add more data to order_phrases.csv to train it properly to identify all required labels and quantity.